Eric-LLMs/LLMs-Lab-2024/README.md

 - **`RAG_pipeline_pdf_table_processing`**:

-  In this RAG Pipline, use data from tables in PDFs to perform RAG retrieval.
+  In this RAG Pipline, use data from tables in PDFs to implement RAG.

   Offline: